DJBarnes/django-adminlte2-pdq/docs/source/template_tags.rst

 keyword.
 See http://en.gravatar.com/site/implement/images/ for more info.

 This function will get the profile email in this order:

-The 'email' argument,
+1. The 'email' argument,
-The 'user' argument if it has an 'email' attribute.
+2. The 'user' argument if it has an 'email' attribute.

+:param context: Context that is not used.
+:param user: User that may have an email that can be used for gravatar.
+:param email: Email that can be used for gravatar.
+:param size: Size if it needs to be overridden.
+:param default: The default gravatar that will be used if no email.

 :Type: ``simple``

-Example:
+**Example:**

 .. code:: html+django